 On her experience as a POC creator: "Not…great?
 I'll never be the beautiful straight woman model type, and I’ll never be treated like one, but that just motivates me to work that much harder and be that much funnier.
 I’m thankful I was born in a time to have shows like Master of None, She’s Gotta Have It and Glow that are looking for people that look and sound like me."

-Where you can see him: Co-hosting Comedy at Stonewall on Saturday December 16 with Chrissie Mayr.
+Where you can see him: Co-hosting Comedy at Stonewall every month with Chrissie Mayr.

 Favorite joke: "When women sleep around, they're called sluts.
 When gay men do it, we call that networking!"